ruby-openid/rots/README.md

 ## How does it work?

-When you install the ROTS gem, a binary called rots is provided for starting the server (for more info about what options you have when executing this file, check the -h option).
+When you install the `rots` gem, a binary also called `rots` is provided for starting the server (for more info about what options you have when executing this file, check the -h option).

 By default, rots will have a test user called "John Doe", with an OpenID identity "john.doe".